Long COVID Treatment

 Meet our team

-The UCLA Health Long COVID team includes internal medicine physicians and specialists from cardiology, pulmonology, neurology, psychology and other departments.
+The UCLA Health Long COVID team includes internal medicine physicians and specialists from cardiology, infectious diseases, neurology, psychiatry and pulmonology.
 We collaborate with physical therapists, occupational therapists, pharmacists and social workers to deliver compassionate, comprehensive post-COVID care.